X1pe0/Incogix/README.md

 You need to apt-get or yum the packages below:

-xsltproc, cowsay, fortune, python3, apache2, php5/7+
+xsltproc, cowsay, fortune, python3, apache2, php5/7+, nmap

 # Instructions